The Mental Health Solution . com

 By confessing your sin to God, right away, you can usually avoid the emotional distress that would otherwise come your way as a result of your sin.

-It is foolish to unnecessarily prolong your suffering by neglecting to authentically confess your sin of unforgiveness.
+It is foolish to unnecessarily prolong your suffering by neglecting to confess and forsake sin.

 Third: Adopt a positive attitude toward yourself.
-Remember God's perspective.
-And don't take things personally; that is, don't internalize the negativity of others.
+And, don't take things personally; that is, don't internalize the negativity of others.

 Consider the following Scriptures.